 Animal Care Technician

-- ***This recruitment will be used to create a referral list for Career Service and Short Term Temporary positions***
+OPEN UNTIL FILLED - Application review will be continuous and begin on 04/04/2022*This recruitment will be used to create a referral list for up to 1 year for Career Service,Term-Limited Temporary, and Short Term Temporary positions*

 RASKC provides animal services to 24 cities and unincorporated King County, this includes: rescuing stray, injured, neglected or abused pets; reuniting orphaned pets with families and/or helping them find forever homes through RASKC's pet adoption centers in Kent and Kirkland, including several other partner locations; providing pet licensing services; a wide array of volunteering opportunities and much more.
 King County is a national leader in improving animal outcomes as a municipal shelter, using data and model practices to maintain a high live release rate (above 90%).